Kurmi stir for ST tag affects railway services in three eastern states | Business

 In Jharkhand, rail blockades in West Bengal affected traffic along the Howrah-Mumbai route, officials said.

-Passengers at Tatanagar railway station in Jamshedpur city were seen demanding refund from railways, while others complained that the stir impacted their flights from Kolkata to various destinations.
+Passengers at Tatanagar railway station in Jamshedpur city were seen demanding a refund of fares from railways, while others complained that the stir impacted their flights from Kolkata to various destinations.

 Road traffic in Jharkhand, however, was not much impacted by the stir.